 Seeking financial support to sharpen your skills or expand your expertise?

-Access Copyright Foundation’s Professional Development Grant program may be able to help.
+Access Copyright Foundation’s Professional Development Grants program may be

 The Foundation offers grant funding to facilitate professional-development opportunities for Canadian writers, visual artists and publishers as well as staff members at organizations that represent them.